syncfusion-content/javascript-docs/js/Grid/Editing.md

 }
 {% endhighlight %}

-The newly added record details are bound to the "value" parameter.
+The newly added record details are bound to the 'value' parameter.
 Please refer the below image.

 ![](Editing_images/Editing_img21.png)